 Common Causes of TMJ Injuries

-TMJ issues are often categorized by the type of trauma that caused the initial damage.
+TMJ issues are often grouped by the type of trauma that caused the initial damage.
 Whether your pain started suddenly or appeared gradually, understanding the source of the injury is the first step toward effective treatment.

 Our dentist, Dr. James Green, finds that most cases involve either a significant physical event or a long-term pattern of strain.
 Identifying which category your symptoms fall into helps us tailor our diagnostic approach to your history.